WhatsApp

 Define clear boundaries:

-Make thresholds adjustable: What's "good" changes over me.
+Make thresholds adjustable: What's "good" changes over time.
 Allow easy threshold adjustment.

 Don't over-alert: If everything is always yellow or red, the colors lose meaning.
 Reserve red for genuine problems.